pmmp/PocketMine-MP/BUILDING.md

 You can also use the `--out` option to change the output filename.

-If you encounter such error:
+There is a bug in PHP that might cause such error:
 ```
 Fatal error: Uncaught BadMethodCallException: unable to create temporary file in PocketMine-MP/build/server-phar.php:119
 ```